Shall I tell of stars hidden by the queen?

 following the leader

-round carousel again
+round the carousel again

-plaid skirt stuck fast
+tartan skirt stuck fast

 in spinning bar stool